Wildfires in Colorado burn dozens of homes and structures, threaten hundreds more

 About two dozen homes and outbuildings were damaged or destroyed in a wildfire, near Loveland, Colorado, authorities disclosed after an initial survey of the burn area.

-Meanwhile the Quarry Fire southwest of the Denver suburb of Littleton encroached on several large subdivisions.
-Neighborhoods with nearly 600 homes were ordered to evacuate after the fire — of unknown origin — spread quickly Tuesday afternoon and overnight when relatively few firefighters were on the scene.
+Meanwhile the Quarry Fire southwest of the Denver suburb of Littleton encroached on several large subdivisions after people in 600 homes were ordered to evacuate.

 Jim and Meg Lutes watched from an overlook near their house northeast of the fire as smoke plumed up from the ridges.
 Their community west of Littleton was not under evacuation orders, but the couple had been ready to start packing a day earlier when flames could be seen blanketing the mountains.